 The most common concern with these pigments is heavy metal contamination and toxic added chemicals.
 Manufacturers in the US are not required to disclose the ingredients in their ink formulas.
 Also, intense skin burns during MRI or CAT scans have been reported with Iron Oxide-based pigments.

-The safest pigments available come from Germany, Spain and France.
-These countries have banned all 1300+ chemicals on the Council of Europe’s banned cosmetic substances list for use in tattoo inks.
+The safest pigments available come from Germany, Spain, and France.
+These countries do not allow any of the 1300+ chemicals on the Council of Europe’s Banned Cosmetic Substances List in tattoo inks.
 If you are set on microblading and have found your ideal brow artist, ask if they can source these safer inks for you.

 Is it regulated?

 As you’ve seen above, the formulation is not regulated in North America.
 The FDA has set some standards for heavy metal contaminants but these limits are voluntary and companies are not required to test their levels.